 - QQI FET/FETAC Entry

 Students who complete other health sciences courses at WIT, or another third level institution, at ordinary degree level or equivalent, may apply to transfer onto this course at the third year stage.
 Students who complete level 6 higher certificate programmes may apply for entry into this course at the second year stage.

-Career opportunities for BA (Hons) Public Health & Health Promotion graduates:
+Career opportunities for BSc (Hons) in Public Health & Health Promotion graduates: